MethodicalAcceleratorDesign/MAD-NG/docs/source/elemfunc.rst

 The module :code:`gmath` provides an implementation of the *Xoshiro256\*\**  variant of the `XorShift <https://en.wikipedia.org/wiki/Xorshift>`_ PRNG familly [XORSHFT03]_, an all-purpose, rock-solid generator with a period of :math:`2^{256}-1` that supports long jumps of period :math:`2^{128}`.
 This PRNG is also the default implementation of recent versions of Lua (not LuaJIT, see below) and GFortran.
 See https://prng.di.unimi.it for details about xoshiro/xoroshiro PRNGs.

-The module :code:`math` of LuaJIT provides an implementation of the *Tausworthe* PRNG [TAUSWTH96]_, which has a period of :math:`2^{223}` but doesn't support long jumps.
+The module :code:`math` of LuaJIT provides an implementation of the *Tausworthe* PRNG [TAUSWTH96]_, which has a period of :math:`2^{223}` but doesn't support long jumps, and hence uses a single global PRNG.

 The module :code:`gmath` also provides an implementation of the simple global PRNG of MAD-X for comparison.

 It's worth mentionning that none of these PRNG are cryptographically secure generators, but MAD-X PRNG excepted, they are nevertheless superior to the commonly used *Mersenne Twister* PRNG [MERTWIS98]_.

-All PRNG *functions* (except constructors) are wrappers around PRNG *methods* and expect an optional PRNG :code:`rng_` as first parameter.
-If this optional PRNG :code:`rng_` is omitted, i.e. not provided, the current global PRNG is used instead.
+All PRNG *functions* (except constructors) are wrappers around PRNG *methods* with the same name, and expect an optional PRNG :code:`rng_` as first parameter.
+If this optional PRNG :code:`rng_` is omitted, i.e. not provided, these functions will use the current global PRNG by default.

 .. function:: randnew ()